There’s an enormous ocean of keywords out there, and chances are that you miss some valuable fish. But what is the reason to catch it?

 This is the rationale behind keyword expansion.
 There are different approaches that user acquisitions managers adopt to search and add extra relevant keywords.
 Here, we’ll dwell on the most straightforward one – building discovery campaigns.

 What are Apple Search Ads discovery campaigns?

-Searching for the best possible keywords to bid on is vital, we’ve found this out.
+Searching for the best possible keywords to bid on is vital, if you want to improve performance of your campaigns.
 However, finding keywords which are just popular is only half of the job.
 In fact, keywords should be a perfect combination of: